seekrs/MacroLibX-Website/src/content/docs/guides/images.md

 ```

 Note that you have to make sure the pixels buffer you pass to `mlx_get_image_region` is big enough for the given region.

-## ⚠️ Troubleshooting ⚠️
-If you run into glitches when writing or reading pixels from images you can turn off images optimisations by using `make IMAGES_OPTIMIZED=false` when compiling the MacroLibX.